Rish-bh/titanic-eda-project/README.md

 # 🛳 Titanic Dataset - Exploratory Data Analysis (EDA)

 This project performs beginner-level Exploratory Data Analysis (EDA) on the Titanic dataset.
-The goal is to identify survival patterns based on features like age, gender, and class using Python, Pandas, Matplotlib, and Seaborn.
+The goal is to identify survival patterns based on features like age, gender, and class using Python, Pandas, and Seaborn.

 ---